mikeydiamonds/streaming/README.md

 Now we can run the server script.
 Once this script is run you will incur costs from Digital Ocean.

-> This script is set to use a \$5/mo DO droplet in NYC but feel free to make alterations in `main.tf`.
+> This script is set to use a \$5/mo (\$0.007/hour) DO droplet in NYC but feel free to make alterations in `main.tf`.

 ```
 terraform plan && terraform apply --auto-approve
 ```

 The Terraform orchestrator will automatically call the Ansible provisioning scripts.
+The entire setup takes less than 5 minutes.

 When you're done with the server/live stream you can destroy the droplet and stop incurring costs.